alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 chives and double cream, to serve
 <!-- sep -->
 Heat a large saucepan over medium-low heat and add the butter and olive oil.
-When the butter is foaming, in the chopped vegetables and garlic.
+When the butter is foaming, add the chopped vegetables and garlic.
 Cook gently for about 10m until everything is softened but not coloured.
 Pour in the stock and wine and bring to a gentle simmer.
 Cover and cook for 20–25m, stirring once or twice, until all the vegetables are tender.